 Exporters can overcome such liquidity challenges through a relationship with EXIM.
 The agency’s export credit insurance assists U.S. businesses expand their borrowing bases and grow their export sales.
 The benefits are significant, and the nuts and bolts are simpler than one might think.

-Lenders unwilling or unable to lend against foreign receivables will often do so if they are insured by an EXIM insurance policy.
+Lenders unwilling or unable to lend against foreign receivables will often do so if they are insured by an EXIM insurance policy via broker Trade Acceptance Group.
+Of note, the insurance broker provides counsel and completes the application for the exporter at no cost.
+Fees are paide by EXIM.
 The foreign collection risk to the lender is mitigated by the full faith and credit of the U.S. government.
 Another benefit of the insured company is they can often assign the proceeds of their insured to their lender.
 As a result, U.S. companies can turn the same collateral into greater borrowing power.

 The company increased its employment 35 percent the past five years.
 DecoArt has more than 195 full and part-time employees and three locations in central Kentucky.
 Stanford is the home for its paint manufacturing and its newly acquired distribution facility.
 It also maintains its creative sales/marketing operation in Lexington.
-Since 2015, EXIM has supported more than $23 million in DecoArt’s sales to 28 countries.
+Since 2014, EXIM has supported $32 million in DecoArt’s sales to 28 countries.
 The company’s international sales sustain 42 jobs.